nttgin/BGPalerter/docs/installation.md

 3. Execute `npm install` to install all dependencies.

-4. Run `npm run watch-and-serve` to run the application.
-At every file change it will self-reload.
+4. Run `npm run serve` to run the application.

 ## Running BGPalerter in Docker